 I can’t remember the last time I felt so unwell.

-When Dave and Dustin suggested checking out a jet boat experience in Taupo, New Zealand, I had no idea what it would entail.
+When Dave suggested checking out a jet boat experience in Taupo, New Zealand, I had no idea what it would entail.
 I had no idea that jet boats were 80km/h vessels of hell that would throw me into 360 degree spins every few seconds and make me want to die.
 I spent the entire journey trying to hold in my tears and vomit.

 If you have severe motion sickness, do not go on a jet boat.